Few-Shot Class Incremental Learning with Attention-Aware Self-Adaptive Prompt: Preliminaries

-where $N_k$ is the number of samples in class $k$, and the output feature of the $\boldsymbol{cls}$ token is used as the image embedding.
+\textbf{Prototypical Network}~\cite{snell2017prototypical} is a widely used approach for few-shot learning problems.
+It calculates the mean features $c_k$ of a class $k$ and uses it as the class prototype, i.e., ${\vc_k} = \frac{1}{N_k} \sum_{y_i=k} f( \vx_i)$; where $N_k$ is the number of samples in class $k$, and the output feature of the $\boldsymbol{cls}$ token is used as the image embedding.
 For a classification task with $K$ classes, $W=[\vc_0, \vc_1,...,\vc_K]$ is used as the linear classifier, and an input sample is classified via the softmax probability with class prototypes: $P(y=k|\vx) \propto \vc_k^T f_{\theta,\boldsymbol{p}}(\vx)$.
 Following works~\cite{wang2023few, zhou2022forward}, new class prototypes are append to $W$ to perform classification over all seen classes.